joshbrew/MaxEntOrg/README.md

 # MaxEntOrg
 Free source whitepaper on systems thinking with key concepts like the Principle of Maximum Entropy (the "fourth law").
 Please contribute!
+If you don't immediately find it completely unbelievably pretentious then you might have something good to add! :-)

 Just a little experiment to come up with a down-to-earth but highly effective systems thinking model based in natural sciences.